 Route 6 Granite Mountain

 To improve the customer experience, Route 6 Granite Mountain will be streamlined to a more direct alignment.
-This will improve the weekday frequency to a 40-minute frequency, add Sunday service (which Route 6 does not currently have) and improve the span of service on Saturdays for improved jobs access.
 The route will also offer bidirectional service along Barber between 21st and Roosevelt, in order to more directly serve Kroger.

 Map of Approved South Little Rock Network